Geckos-Ink/MakeItHome/README.md

 ## Some messages for new and older users

 - The application uses Screen Recording to work and to create the magic.
 Don't be scared, the recorded images are not saved on storage nor sent through internet.
-- I continue to have some bug that prevents the correct working of multi space (or virtual desktops) window management on the same running app.
-When I solve a bug, another one due to a new code prevents this feature to work in the release on the App Store.
-Currently this feature works in the code built from this repo, but I need a way to test (or auto test) better some critical features before an official release.

 ## How to
 <center>